 Road Safety Studies are a new initiative we are exploring that focus on identified road safety issues within precincts, along corridors or at sites (i.e. intersections or outside a school or a rail station).

 We are planning to deliver two Road Safety Studies during 2021/22.

 Further information will be available once these studies commence.

 What we try to achieve

-- Making it safer and easier to walk and cycle.
+- Making it safer to cross streets and seek to remove barriers to accessibility

 What can be done

 - Speed reduction treatments such as road humps, threshold treatments and raised intersections

 - Treatments that promote walking and cycling such as wombat crossings (i.e. wide road humps with a pedestrian crossing on top), zebra crossings, bicycle lanes and bicycle symbols.